Portrait of Adele Bloch-Bauer I: Maria Altmann (2006)

+Ronald Lauder (2006–present)

 When Altmann was asked what she wanted to do with the paintings, she stated "I would not want any private person to buy these paintings, ...
 It is very meaningful to me that they are seen by anybody who wants to see them, because that would have been the wish of my aunt."
+However, eventually all paintings except for Portrait of Adele Bloch-Bauer I ended up in private collections.

-In June 2006 the Portrait of Adele Bloch-Bauer I was sold to Ronald Lauder for $135 million for his public art museum, at the time a record price for a painting.
+In June 2006 the Portrait of Adele Bloch-Bauer I was sold to Ronald Lauder for million for his public art museum, at the time a record price for a painting.
 Eileen Kinsella, the editor of ARTnews, considered the high price was due to several factors, particularly the painting's provenance, the increasing demand for Austrian Expressionism, rising prices in the art world and "Lauder's passion for and pursuit of this particular work".
 Lauder placed the work in the Neue Galerie, the New York–based gallery he co-founded.
 The painting has been on display at the location since.

-Michael Kimmelman, the chief art critic for the New York Times, was critical of the sale, and wrote that "A story about justice and redemption after the Holocaust has devolved into yet another tale of the crazy, intoxicating art market."
-Altmann said of the sale that it was not practical for her, or her relatives who were also part of the estate, to retain any of the paintings.
 In November 2006 the remaining four Klimt paintings were sold at Christie's auction house.
-Adele Bloch-Bauer II sold for $87.9 million, Apfelbaum I for $33 million, Buchenwald for $40.3 million and Häuser in Unterach am Attersee for $31 million.
+Adele Bloch-Bauer II sold for million, Apfelbaum I for million, Buchenwald for million and Häuser in Unterach am Attersee for million.
 All went to private collections.

+Michael Kimmelman, the chief art critic for The New York Times, was critical of the sale, and wrote that "A story about justice and redemption after the Holocaust has devolved into yet another tale of the crazy, intoxicating art market."
+Altmann said of the sale that it was not practical for her, or her relatives who were also part of the estate, to retain any of the paintings.